CarolineMLynch/kedro/docs/source/tutorial/set_up_data.md

 shuttles = catalog.load("shuttles")
 shuttles.head()
 ```
-When you have finished, close `ipython` session as follows:
+When you have finished, close the `ipython` session:

 ```python
 exit()